BBVA/mercury-monitoring/README.md

 [![](https://github.com/BBVA/mercury-monitoring/actions/workflows/test.yml/badge.svg)](https://github.com/BBVA/mercury-monitoring)
 ![](https://img.shields.io/badge/latest-0.0.1-blue)

-***mercury-monitoring*** is a library to monitor data and model drift.

-***mercury-monitoring*** has an array of classes which can be used to monitor model-drifting.
-You can detect the drifting in the models with the Kolmogorov-Smirnov statistic or the Chi2Drift for example, among a few others you can check it out in the code to use the ones which add more value to you.
-All of the drifting-detection methods implements the `calculate_drift()` which is used to obtain a dict of metrics.
+***mercury-monitoring*** is a library to monitor data and model drift and has an array of classes which can be used to monitor model-drift.
+You can detect the drift in the models with the Kolmogorov-Smirnov statistic or the Chi2Drift for example, among a few others you can check it out in the code to use the ones which add more value to you.
+All of the drift-detection methods implements the `calculate_drift()` which is used to obtain a dict of metrics.

 ## Mercury project at BBVA